nasr1231/SSIS-Data-Warehouse-ETL-Pipeline/README.md

   -	Categories: English Books lead sales, while French books lag, indicating underperformance.
   -	Financial Performance: Total sales reached $154.18K, of which $9.71K (6.3%) were lost due to cancelled or returned orders — a ratio that is within the normal      industry range and generally considered healthy.

-For more insights and key findings from the 2020-2023 sales dashboard, please refer to [Sales Report](Reporting-Layer)

 ### Business Summary Dashboard
 ![Businesss Summary Dashboard](Reports/Business-Summary.png)